 I’ll discuss the weather in more detail below.
-Here, however, I would be remis if I didn’t say that while it is probably not going to be as cold and horrible as you might first think, you will most likely hit the occasional day of crap weather.
-There may be the odd day you don’t want to go outside.
+However, I would be remiss if I didn’t say that while it is probably not going to be as cold and horrible as you might first think, you will most likely hit the occasional day of crap weather.
+There may be an odd day you don’t want to go outside.
 Maybe you get a little wetter and colder than you’d like on another day.
-You may end up eating your dinner inside the camper instead of outside at a table.
+You may end up eating dinner inside the camper instead of at a table.

 There are just some times you can’t negate the weather.
 I’ve had days at snow fields where I sat inside by the fire.
 It happens, and it’s ok.

-There is less availability and opening times at tourist attractions
+There is less availability and limited opening times at tourist attractions.

-With less people, companies have no need to run endless tours and buses to attractions.
-In summer you may have 20 different start times but in the winter you may only have a choice from 5 or 10.
+With fewer people, companies do not need to run endless tours and buses to attractions.
+In summer, you may have 20 different start times, but in the winter, you may only have a choice from 5 or 10.
 All this means is that you want to be a little more organized.
 Don’t expect to turn up somewhere and jump on a tour right away.
 You may have to wait a few hours for the next one.

 Driving a campervan during the winter

-Campervanning New Zealand in winter means you could end up driving on roads that are iced over or covered in snow.
-It takes a little more effort and concentration so it’s tiring.
+Campervanning New Zealand in winter means you could drive on roads that are iced over or covered in snow.
+It takes a little more effort and concentration, so it’s tiring.
 It also slows you down a little.
-Well, I hope it slows you down, be safe please.
+Well, I hope it slows you down, be safe, please.

 What’s the weather like in New Zealand during the winter

-While the winter weather of New Zealand is not particularly harsh, one thing to keep in mind at all times is the variability and sudden changes in weather.
+While the winter weather of New Zealand is not particularly harsh, one thing to keep in mind is the variability and sudden weather changes.
 This is also true in the New Zealand summer.
 You can easily experience all seasons in an hour.

 Winter on the North Island of New Zealand

-The North Island of New Zealand has a sub tropical climate and is warmer than the South Island.
-During winter, temperatures on the North Island range from around 16 degrees Celsius to 2 degrees Celsius over night.
-There is also quite a bit of rain in the North Island during winter.
-Auckland is considered the warmest big city in New Zealand with an average winter temperature of between 8 and 15 degrees Celsius.
+The North Island of New Zealand has a sub-tropical climate and is warmer than the South Island.
+During winter, temperatures on the North Island range from around 16 degrees Celsius to 2 degrees Celsius overnight.
+There is also quite a bit of rain on the North Island during winter.
+Auckland is considered the warmest big city in New Zealand, with an average winter temperature of between 8 and 15 degrees Celsius.

 Winter on the South Island of New Zealand

-You may be surprised to know that rainfall on the South Island is actually lowest during the winter.
+You may be surprised that rainfall on the South Island is lowest during the winter.
 Temperatures on the South Island vary from around 10 degrees Celsius during the day to -10 or -15 at night.
-This of course depends on where you are on the Island.
-This combination of low temperature and dryness make it a perfect time to explore some of the mountainous areas.
+This, of course, depends on where you are on the Island.
+This combination of low temperature and dryness makes it a perfect time to explore some mountainous areas.